 Unlimited Funny Stories For Kids

-First of all, reading gets expensive when you have a kid that secretly enjoys reading as much as mine does.
-I’m so glad for inventions like the Kindle that keeps all our books in one place and at our fingertips anywhere we are on whatever device instead of having to schlep around all these books that litter my bookshelves, nightstands and beyond.
+First of all, reading gets expensive when you have a kid who secretly enjoys reading as much as mine does.
+I’m so glad for inventions like the Kindle that keep all our books in one place and at our fingertips anywhere we are on whatever device instead of having to schlep around all these books that litter my bookshelves, nightstands, and beyond.
 Can I get a high-five for Kindles?

 Funny Books for Toddlers

 One of my favourite things to observe is munchkin reading to younger kids.
 She gets really animated to make the stories come alive for her little friends and cousins.
-The Day the Crayons Quit was a particularly animated story which little kids love to hear her read and can’t help to crack up at all the funny little protests by the crayons.
-The story is adorable and your little one will surely enjoy.
+The Day the Crayons Quit was a particularly animated story that little kids love to hear her read and can’t help to crack up at all the funny little protests by the crayons.
+The story is adorable and your little one will surely enjoy it.